 Prior to the Planning Commission hearing on the draft updated Housing Element on October 26, 20022, the County released a public draft for Planning Commission and public review.
-Comments at the Planning Commission on that draft included the following:
+A number of comments on that draft were received.

 AFFH: Multiple commenters at the Planning Commission hearing stated that identified housing sites should be better distributed across County areas with better resources.
 The rezoning program in Policy HE 11.3 addresses these comments.